c4cs/c4cs.github.io/_commands/basics/echo.md

 ##### Break it down

+ * echo default prints a newline at the end of the input string.
- * The `-n` flag will have echo not print the new line character at the end of the string.
+ * The `-n` flag will have echo not print the new line character at the end.

 #### `echo $(expression)`